szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 215:** Add Moonlit Slumber (Elden Ring - Sword of St. Trina, long sword)

 This adds a new +2 long sword which is themed around sleep and dreams.
-It has a chance to put targets to sleep, as well as releasing an 5-round soporific mist that puts targets to sleep for 3 rounds.
+It has a chance to put targets to sleep, and has a charge ability to release a 5-round soporific mist that puts targets to sleep for 3 rounds.
 Available for BG2EE and BGEE.

 **Component 216:** Add Icicle (Elden Ring - Frozen Needle; rapier)